 The Rotary Club of Nairobi hosts a farewell for retiring Rotary Cura Home Founder Manager and two equally long-serving house-mothers

-On 26th November 2016, Ritesh Barot, Nelson Mburu and his wife Waithera Gaitho and Kevin Mududa joined Evelyn Mungai and Mike Eldon to host a retirement party for Rotary Cura Home Founding Manager Moses Machara and two of the home’s house-mothers, Grace Kabetu and Irene Ngugi.
+On 26th November 2016, Ritesh Barot, Nelson Mburu, friend of Cura Waithera Gaitho and Kevin Mududa joined Evelyn Mungai and Mike Eldon to host a retirement party for Rotary Cura Home Founding Manager Moses Machara and two of the home’s house-mothers, Grace Kabetu and Irene Ngugi.
 There were speeches, and then gifts were presented to the retiring trio, a fridge for Moses, cookers and gas cylinders for the ladies, plus cash, all so well earned.
 Food had been brought for the children by the Rotarians; there was dancing and singing; and the atmosphere could not have been happier – including thanks to the wonderful catering by the Windsor Hotel.

 Here below is the speech delivered by Moses Machara:

 Distinguished guests, ladies and gentlemen, I greet you all in the name of Jesus Christ.

 I am deeply delighted to welcome you all in this very important function of giving thanks to the Almighty God for providing us with an opportunity of serving these children as well as celebrating the retirement of three of the pioneer members of staff – myself as manager and two housemothers.When I rewind my memory to 14 years ago, without any doubt in my mind I take great pride for the illustrious service that has been rendered to these children and to the Cura community in general.